RIFLEMAN'S BASIC MEDICAL GUIDE

 Dragging is fast to start - you just grab the person and start dragging them backwards.

 However dragging itself is fairly slow, therefore ideal for very short distances like around a corner out of harm's way.
+You have the ability to use your weapon to shoot while dragging if you need it.

 Carrying is slow to start - it triggers a long animation (although faster than previously) that puts the carried person on your back into a fireman's carry.
 However once finished you will be able to move fairly fast.
 It ignores stamina therefore it is ideal to do in relatively safe environment where longer distances are needed - like 300 meters to evac.